aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/_index.md

 ![](./ec2-1.png)

-In the previous chapter, you have covered CloudFormation fundamentals and learned about various _Template_ sections.
+In the previous chapter, you learnt the CloudFormation fundamentals and about various _Template_ sections.

 You have created empty EC2 instance with Elastic IP, however is is not very realistic scenario.